dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 Logic is implemented inside <xref:Microsoft.AspNetCore.Components.Routing.Router.OnNavigateAsync> to determine the assemblies to load with <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader>.
 Options for how to structure the logic include:

 * Conditional checks inside the <xref:Microsoft.AspNetCore.Components.Routing.Router.OnNavigateAsync> method.
-* A lookup table that maps routes to assembly names, either injected into the component or implemented within the [`@code`](xref:mvc/views/razor#code) block.
+* A lookup table that maps routes to assembly names, either injected into the component or implemented within the component's code.

 In the following example: